 |Class 2||£2.85 a week|

 |Class 4||9% on profits between £8,164 and £45,000

 2% on profits over £45,000

-When Do I Need to Pay My Tax and National Insurance to HMRC?
+When Does a Sole Trader Need to Pay Tax and National Insurance to HMRC?

 As a Sole Trader you need to declare your earnings by submitting a Personal Tax Return under Self Assessment rules and pay any tax and NI over to HMRC by 31 January each year, along with the return detailing your earnings.